-- Query = passing the token and account ID in this case, and/or any other filtering you wanted to do.
+- Query = passing the token and account ID in this case, and/or any other filtering needed.
 There is an example at the end of this blog where I take the same query and add a date filter to further refine the results.

-At this stage, when you close/save this query, if this is the first time using your token & account ID, you will be prompted for authentication.
-The keys in the query are the authentication you need, so from the “Data Source settings” standpoint, choose Anonymous.
-Ignore “Web API” and any other login-based authentication as that is what the token is for.
+At this stage, when closing/saving this query for the first time using the token & account ID, expect to be prompted for authentication.
+The keys in the query are the authentication, so from the "Data Source settings" standpoint, choose Anonymous.
+Ignore "Web API" and any other login-based authentication as that is what the token is for.

 Step 3 - review the results

-If the token and account ID values are valid, you should get a result something like what’s in the screenshot below (although the number of pages and entries will vary based on your own data).
+If the token and account ID values are valid, a result something like what's in the screenshot below will appear (although the number of pages and entries will vary).
 The screenshot below shows that I have 45 pages of records (at 100 records per page) and a total of 4,493 entries!

-NOTE: if this is your first time using APIs, what you see here is specific to the Harvest API and endpoint I chose to use.
+NOTE: What is here is specific to the Harvest API and endpoint I chose to use.
 Not all APIs return this level of detail!
 From my limited experience, this is awesome!
-I will be writing another post where you don’t have any idea how many pages of data there are and it’s a completely different scenario to handle.
+I will be writing another post where I don't have any idea how many pages of data there are and it's a completely different scenario to handle.

-Results per page will differ across APIs, but 50 or 100 records per result appears to be a common “page size”.
-In some cases, APIs will allow you to pass in a parameter for how many records per page, but many won’t so some pagination techniques to loop through the results to get a full set of data will be required more often than not.
-On time_entries, the Harvest documentation states I can pass in a “per_page” parameter but the valid values are 1 to 100, meaning 100 records per page is the max.
+Results per page will differ across APIs, but 50 or 100 records per result appear to be a common "page size".
+In some cases, APIs will allow passing in a parameter for how many records per page, but many won't so some pagination techniques to loop through the results to get a full set of data will be required more often than not.
+On time_entries, the Harvest documentation states I can pass in a "per_page" parameter but the valid values are 1 to 100, meaning 100 records per page is the max.

 Repeat the example with a different endpoint